jcmkang/Michelin_Restaurants_Bay_Area/README.md

 # Michelin Guide Restaurants Bay Area

 ## About
-This GUI application allows a user to choose multiple Michelin Guide restauarants from cities surrounding San Francisco, Cupertino, and San Jose.
-The user will be able to make a selection based on the City or Cuisine.
-When the user chooses a city or cuisine, a list of restaurants in that city or cuisine will display.
-When restauarnts are chosen, the application will display to the user with the restrautn's name, address, cost, and cuisine and a button to open a tab on their probser with the Micheile Guide page of the chosen restaurant. <br><br>
+This GUI application allows users to choose multiple Michelin Guide restaurants from cities surrounding San Francisco, Cupertino, and San Jose.
+The user can make a selection based on a city or type of cuisine.
+When the user chooses a city or cuisine, a list of restaurants in that city or cuisine will be displayed.
+Upon selecting a number of restaurants, the application will show the restaurant's name, address, cost, and cuisine, along with a button to open a tab in their browser with the Michelin Guide page of the chosen restaurant.

-The project has two parts: frontend.py and backend.py
+The project consists of two parts: `backend.py` and `frontend.py`.
-- <u>Backend.py</u> creates a database by webscraping data from 3 Bay Area cities from the Micheline Guide.
+- `backend.py`: This script creates a database by web scraping data from the Michelin Guide website.
-- <u>Frontend.py</u> interacts with the user while fetching data from SQLite Databse
+- `frontend.py`: This script interacts with the user while fetching data from the SQLite Database.

 ## Running the Application
+To run the application, follow these steps:
-- First, run backend.py to scrape the data, create a JSON file, and combine the JSON to a SQLite Database
+1. Run `backend.py` to scrape the data, create a JSON file, and combine the JSON into a SQLite Database.
-- After backend.py has created the combined DB file for San Jose, Cupertino, and San Francisco..
+2. Once `backend.py` has created the combined DB file for San Jose, Cupertino, and San Francisco, you are ready to proceed.
-- Run frontend.py to start the GUI application
+3. Run `frontend.py` to start the GUI application and interact with it.

+Please ensure you have all the necessary dependencies installed before running the application.

+Enjoy exploring the Michelin Guide Restaurants in the Bay Area!

 ## Source
 - [Micheline Guide Restaurant- San Jose](https://guide.michelin.com/us/en/california/san-jose/restaurants)